isaacwoodruff/simplysportscience-v2/README.md

 - [Visual Studio Code](https://code.visualstudio.com/) as the Integrated Development Environment while developing this project.
 - [PIP](https://pip.pypa.io/en/stable/installing/) to install the tools needed in this project.
 - [Stripe](https://stripe.com) as a payment gateway to validate and accept credit card payments securely.
-- [Algolia Places ](https://community.algolia.com/places/) to provide a fast and easy way to use address search autocomplete by harnessing OpenStreetMap's database.
+- [Geoapify Address Autocomplete](https://www.geoapify.com/address-autocomplete) to provide a fast and easy way to use address search autocomplete by harnessing OpenStreetMap's database.
 - [Git](https://git-scm.com) for version control during the development process.
 - [GitHub](https://github.com/) for a remote repository.
 - [Travis](https://travis-ci.org/) for Continuous Integration.